lucasjellema/simple-authenticated-webapp/README.md

 2. Click "Sign In" to authenticate with Microsoft Entra ID
 3. After successful authentication, the user's name will be displayed
 4. The application will automatically fetch and display data from the configured endpoints
+5. Click "Fetch User Data" to retrieve user-specific data
+6. Edit the user data in the text area if needed
+7. Click "Save User Data" to persist changes back to the server
-5. Click "Show Token" to view the ID token claims in JSON format
+8. Click "Show Token" to view the ID token claims in JSON format
-6. Click "Sign Out" to end the session
+9. Click "Sign Out" to end the session

 ## Development Principles